 - Completed application for admission form.

-Please indicate whether you are applying for the Acting Stream, the Writing

-Stream, or the Directing Stream.
+Please indicate whether you are applying for the Acting Stream, the Writing Stream, or the Directing Stream.

-- Official transcript(s).
+- · Official transcript(s).

-- Resume.
+- Resumé.

+For Actors:

-For Actors: a letter of application citing your goals in joining the Film Arts Program.
+• A letter of application citing your goals in joining the Film Arts Program.

+For Writers:

-For Writers: a portfolio of a minimum ten page (maximum twenty-four page) original screenplay or part of a screenplay, written by the applicant.
+• A portfolio of a minimum ten page (maximum twenty-four page) original screenplay or part of a screenplay, written by the applicant.

+For Directors:

-For Directors: a letter of application citing your goals in joining the Film Arts Program, and a video portfolio (VHS, mini-dv, or DVD) of a maximum six minutes to which he or she has contributed in a key creative role of director, actor, cinematographer or editor.
+• A letter of application citing your goals in joining the Film Arts Program, and a video portfolio (digital file, URL such as YouTube or DVD) to which he or she has contributed in a key creative role of director, actor, cinematographer or editor.
 These will not be returned.

-Please refer to the program application dates in the Application for Admission section in this Calendar.
+Please refer to the program application dates in the Application Information section.
 Late applications will be considered if space is available.